All Episodes

 Yeah, it's indeed true that the talk about that AI will come is already very old.

-So I mean, even before the advent of computers, people thought about intelligent machines.
+So, I mean, even before the advent of computers, people thought about intelligent machines.

 But then, when the first computers came, it became more a reality.

-I mean, think about Siri.
+I mean, think about theory.

 Not as well as we humans can do it, but well enough to be useful.